kohkimakimoto/essh/README.md

 * This is a single binary CLI app.
 * Simply wraps `ssh` command.
 You can use it in the same way as `ssh`.
-* Automatically generates `~/.ssh/config` from `~/.ssh/zssh.lua`.
-You can write SSH configuration in Lua programming language.
+* Supports to write SSH configuration in Lua programming language.
 * Supports zsh completion.
 * Provides some hook functions.

 ![zssh.gif](zssh.gif)

 ## Installation